Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - A man must be a very great genius to make up for being such a loathsome human being. - **Martha Gellhorn, Ernest Hemingway's third wife**
 - In every field, the real experts are also the best at business. - **Stefan Zweig, Chess Story**
 - The transformation was total: I had created an internal projection of the chessboard and pieces and was able to see any position based on nothing more than the formulas in the book, the way an expert musician has only to glance at a score to hear all the voices and their harmonization. - **Stefan Zweig, Chess Story**
+- There is no such thing as a general expert.

 ## Relationships